 The DA-led Metro ranked no.1 by the 2016 Government Performance Index, is making real progress.
 More people have hope for finding a job here, than anywhere else in the country; and job-seekers will soon be able to ride for free on MyCiti busses (on weekdays during off-peak hours).
 Mayor Patricia de Lille’s R340-milliion Job Creation Fund equips students with the skills they need to find work.
 And R2.7 billion’s worth of the budget will go towards subsidising services, like water and electricity, for residents in poor communities.

-This is our vision for the next term:
+This is the City of Cape Town’s vision for the term:

 A city where entrepreneurs and investors can grow the economy and create jobs.

 A city where people feel protected and where communities work with the police and other law enforcement agencies to keep our neighbourhoods and businesses free from violence and crime.

 We want to keep making progress in a city where people know that their government cares for them, one that works to make basic services available to ALL residents.